iTwin/itwinjs-core/docs/core/learning/frontend/Tools.md

   * The frontend package includes several [AccuDrawShortcuts]($frontend) implementations.
 * [PrimitiveTool]($frontend) is used for graphical interactions with an iModel.
   * When invoked, they become the active tool, reacting to user input such as data points, mouse movements, touch, keystrokes, and resets.
   * Primitive tools are the most common type of tool implemented by iModel.js applications.
+Refer [here](./PrimitiveTools) for guidelines on writing Primitive tools.
   * The frontend package includes a [Select Tool](#select-tool) to fill the role of a *default* Primitive tool.

 iModel.js provides some specializations of [InteractiveTool]($frontend) to make it easier to implement certain types of interactions, ex. creating new elements vs. modifying existing elements.